Now get the smallest salary (the first in the list) and take the corresponding

 value is the concatenation of the two strings.

-is an expression of type character,
+If c is an expression of type character,

-an expression of type string, then
+and s an expression of type string, then

-is an expression of type
+c in s is an expression of type

 boolean whose value is true if the character belongs